hashing-ai/MonoSLAM/README.md

 :: steps ::
 - Calculate static quaternion by the factored quaternion algorithm
-- Estiamte the dynamic quaternion by the differential relation between the angular velocity and the quaternion
+- Estimate the dynamic quaternion by the differential relation between the angular velocity and the quaternion
 - Merge the static quaternion with dynamic quaternion together by Kalman Filter
 - Achieve pose estimation

 <p align='justify'>
-In general, there must be filter processing due to the gyro drift and measuremnt noise.
+In general, there must be filter processing due to the gyro drift and measurement noise.
 The quaternion is set as state vector `x = q`.